tilznit/luke.htb/README.md

 Again, something to note and investigate later.
 I'm really interested in the anonymous FTP login.

 I log in anonymously and try to navigate directories.
-It looks to have only one directory, and within that directory there exists one text file, `for_Chihiro.txt`.
+It only has one directory, and within that directory there exists one text file, `for_Chihiro.txt`.
 The contents of the file reads:

 ```
 Dear Chihiro !!